 Higher-risk situations occur at sites where high concentrations of POPs or high volumes of POP wastes are found and a high potential for exposure of workers or the general population exists.

-It is estimated that the concentration of PFOS and its related substances found in sewage sludge from wastewater treatment plants is generally in the order of 0.1 mg/kg to 1 mg/kg (European Commission, 2011).
+It is estimated that the concentration of PFOS and PFOA and their related substances found in sewage sludge from wastewater treatment plants is generally in the order of 0.1 mg/kg to 1 mg/kg (European Commission, 2011).
 Although the POP content in sewage sludge is low, the high volumes of this waste stream could present a situation of higher risk to the environment and human health when applied to agricultural land.

 Some countries have set specific contaminant thresholds for land application of sewage sludge.
 In Germany, for example, a limit of 0.1 mg/kg has been set for PFOS concentration in fertilizers.